matrix-org/matrix-spec-proposals/proposals/3887-push-rule-list-matching.md

-# MSCXXXX: List matching push rules
+# MSC3887: List matching push rules

 This MSC proposes a way to match against a list within event content.
 [MSC1796](https://github.com/matrix-org/matrix-spec-proposals/pull/1796) is an example change that